Teaching and Learning Certificate of Completion

 their coursework to meet their individual instructional needs.
 In order to complete the

-Certificate Program, participants will take two three-hour courses from each of the three
+Certificate Program, participants will take six hours of courses from each of the three

-topic areas, for a total of six courses, as shown in the table below.
+topic areas, for a total of eighteen hours, as shown in the table below.
 Participants earn the

-certificate upon the successful completion of all six courses.
+certificate upon the successful completion of all eighteen hours.

-- Two courses in the Pedagogy topic area
+- Six hours of courses in the Pedagogy topic area

-- Two courses in the Classroom Management topic area
+- Six hours of courses in the Classroom Management topic area

-- Two courses in the Integrating Instructional Technology topic area
+- Six hours of courses in the Integrating Instructional Technology topic area

 Substitutions for CET courses, such as discipline-specific conferences, seminars, workshops, and classes, will be considered